 How well do you look after your suppliers, distributors and customers?

-What improvement could you make to improve your businesses efficiency and reputation?
+What improvement could you make to improve your business efficiency and reputation?

 How do you ensure the goods and services you provide delight your customers?